 Inlays & Onlays

 When a tooth becomes damaged, from being chipped, fractured or affected by tooth decay, a patient will need to go to the dentist.
-Common solutions for tooth damage are having a crown or filling.
+Common solutions for tooth damage are having a crown or dental filling.
 However, sometimes a tooth is damaged, but is not damaged to the extent a filling is required.
-In between the two methods are inlays and onlays, which repair a damaged tooth, without the need for a crown.
+In between the two methods are inlays and onlays, which repair a damaged tooth, without the need for a dental crown.

 San Francisco Dental Arts offers both inlays and onlays and can advise you on which one is best for your individual needs.
 We have a variety of different types of inlays and onlays available.